ntk148v/ntk148v.github.io/content/posts/linux-network-performance-ultimate-guide.md

 ### Ingress QDisc

-- In step (14), I has mentioned `netdev_max_backlog`, it's about Per-CPU backlog queue.
+- In step (14), I have mentioned `netdev_max_backlog`, it's about Per-CPU backlog queue.
 The `netif_receive_skb()` kernel function (step (12)) will find the corresponding CPU for a packet, and enqueue packets in that CPU's queue.
 If the queue for that processor is full and already at maximum size, packets will be dropped.
 The default size of queue - `netdev_max_backlog` value is 1000, this may not be enough for multiple interfaces operating at 1Gbps, or even a single interface at 10Gbps.
 - Tuning:
   - Change command:
     - Double the value -> check `/proc/net/softnet_stat`
     - If the rate is reduced -> Double the value
     - Repeat until the optimum size is established and drops do not increment